 To get rid of constipation without using magnesium rich laxatives, you can try taking flax seeds.
 Flaxseed has been utilized for centuries to get rid of constipation.
 The seeds themselves contain somewhere between 6 to 12% mucilage.
 Mucilage is a gummy substance that will give the stool softness.
 Mucilage can also coat the digestive tract and give it more natural protection.

 In addition to flaxseed, if you are not getting enough fiber and water in your diet, this may be a key reason why you are constipated.
 So, make sure to eat plenty of fiber rich foods or supplement with fiber.
 And, keep drinking enough water.
 What if protein tended to harden the stool?
-Perhaps you should try and avoid eating a lot of meats.
+Perhaps you should try and avoid eating a lot of meat, in addition.

 Colon Hydrotherapy for Constipation